balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.broadcast.md

 # .broadcast()

-Broadcast a message to all sockets in a room.
+Broadcast a message to all sockets in a room (or emit to a particular socket; see below).

 ```javascript
 sails.sockets.broadcast(roomNames, data);